 This blend was originally posted on Patreon, August 11, 2018.

 Truth be told, I’ve tried several custom Wild Turkey rye and bourbon blends.
 They’ve never really worked out for me.
 Maybe rye and bourbon blends just aren’t my thing?
 When I want a rye, I sip a rye.
 When I want a bourbon, I sip a bourbon.
-I’ve never really needed a middle ground.
-That said, there’s nothing wrong with preferring it.
+I’ve never really needed a middle ground, though there’s nothing wrong with preferring it.
 You like what you like.

-Knowing that Forgiven contains younger whiskey and was bottled at 91 proof, I set out to my local to pick up an 81-proof Wild Turkey KSBW.
+Knowing that Forgiven contains younger whiskey bottled at 91 proof, I set out to my local to pick up an 81-proof Wild Turkey Bourbon.
 When I first popped the cork, I poured a few ounces for my 50/50 bourbon & Worcestershire burger marinade (simple, yet awesome).
-After some tasty burgers & dogs, I immediately got to work.
-Following several attempts at different percentages, I finally nailed down a blend that I feel matches Forgiven – at least as close as it’s probably going to get with whiskeys you’ll find on a retail shelf.
+After some tasty burgers and hot dogs, I immediately got to work.
+Following several attempts at different percentages, I finally nailed down a blend I feel matches Forgiven – at least as close as it’s probably going to get with whiskeys you’ll find on a retail shelf.

 Net proof = 91

 And that’s it.
-If you have Forgiven on hand, give this blend a try and I think you’ll find the profiles compare.
+If you have Forgiven batch 303 on hand, give this blend a try.
+I think you’ll find the profiles are comparable.
 Interestingly, the proofs line up perfectly.
 Overall, I think it’s about as close as you can get without hunting the real deal.
-But don’t take my word for it.
+But please don’t take my word for it.
 Give it a shot and let me know what you think!